 After the election of the Liberal government, all those rules changed.
 The basic principles remained, but the list of conditions were changed in such a way as to make it more difficult for landlords to avoid rent abatement liability.
 Under somewhat byzantine conditions, if a landlord slipped up on any of the conditions, the landlord was vulnerable to up to a 10% abatement of rent.
 A further twist was that the liability extended not just to tenants but also to “members of the household” of the tenant, so as to probably include caregivers, nannies, and perhaps even dogs and cats, to a claim for compensation if a landlord fails to meet all of the “prescribed” conditions.
-Landlords will often make use of a property management company to help them oversee their property.

 A rental unit is defined by the Residential Tenancies Act (RTA) as “any living accommodation used or intended for use as rented residential premises…”, adding that the legislation applies “with respect to rental units in residential complexes, despite any other Act and despite any agreement or waiver to the contrary”.
 It is not possible to contract out of the RTA, but section 5 of the RTA has a long list of exceptions from the legislation, including a general exception for properties used for recreational purposes.

 In the past, courts and tribunals of residential tenancies law and planning law recognized the distinction between residential uses and recreational uses.
 Presently, those distinctions appear to have become blurred and generally ignored.